 Concerned about identity thieves?
 You may already be covered.

-A privacy breach is when someone gains access to sensitive, protected information, such as your clients’ names, addresses and banking information.
-It can be through unauthorized access or a lost business device.
+A privacy breach occurs when someone gains access to sensitive, protected or confidential information, such as your clients’ names, addresses and banking information.
+A breach can happen through unauthorized access or a lost business device.
+In our increasingly connected world, privacy breaches pose a threat to businesses of all sizes.

-When you choose Privacy Breach, you’ll also enjoy access to CyberScout for both proactive and reactive consulting services to help you reduce your risk and effectively respond in the event of a privacy breach.
+- Access to CyberScout® (a SontiqTM brand), for both proactive and reactive consulting services to help you reduce your risk and effectively respond in the event of a privacy breach.
+To report a potential breach, discuss a claim or receive loss-prevention advice, call CyberScout toll-free at 1‑833‑258‑4394.

 Want to learn more about protecting your personal information at home and at work?
 Connect with us today.